COVID-19 Response: Nutrition Program Flexibilities Tracker

 Do Stimulus Payments count as income for CalFresh?
 No. Individual rebates (stimulus payments) authorized under the CARES Act are excluded from consideration as income in the month of receipt.

 Read the All County Welfare Directors Letter guidance regarding the treatment of individual rebates received under the CARES Act

 Some CalFresh participants can continue receiving SNAP benefits for longer: Governor Gavin Newsom issued an Executive Order on March 17 waiving all redetermination requirements for CalFresh benefits (and Medi-Cal and CalWORKS) for 90 days.
 On March 23, USDA approved the state’s request to waive periodic reports for CalFresh.
 Now, CalFresh clients who have recertifications or SAR-7s due before June do not need to complete them now and will not lose their benefits.

 Read the All County Welfare Directors Letter implementing the waiver of CalFresh reporting and recertification requirements.

-Some CalFresh participants will soon have an automatic increase in their monthly benefits: On March 30, USDA approved California's waiver request to issue Emergency Allotments to current CalFresh participants.
+Some CalFresh participants will receive automatic increase in their monthly benefits: On March 30, USDA approved California's waiver request to issue Emergency Allotments (EA) to current CalFresh participants.
 Such CalFresh households should have an increase in their April monthly benefits on April 12 to reflect the March emergency allotment, a subsequent increase on May 10 to reflect the April emergency allotment, a third increase available June 14 for May, a fourth in July for June, and a fifth on August 16 for July and a sixth on September 19 for August.
 CalFresh recipients will not need to take any action in order to receive their EA.
 This benefit will be automatically loaded to their EBT account.